Caring for the planet

 We engage with global organisations – like the Proteus Partnership, a collaboration with the United Nations Environment Programme’s World Conservation Monitoring Centre – to improve the way we avoid harming and mitigate risks to sensitive species and ecosystems.
 We also work with local organisations on mutually beneficial projects.
 For example, in Madagascar, we partnered with Asity Madagascar who work with Oxford Brookes University, in the UK, to establish the Ampasy Research Station, which acts as a community hub to support forest conservation, sustainable farming practices and ecotourism around the Tsitongambarika Forest, near our QIT Madagascar Minerals operation.

 At Richards Bay Minerals, our operation in South Africa, we have been pioneering sand dune rehabilitation for the past 40 years – testing, learning and improving as we go.
-Researchers of this work have published their learnings in more than 60 international scientific journals, allowing others to benefit from our experience.
+Researchers of this work have published their learnings in more than 60 international scientific journal articles, allowing others to benefit from our experience.

 We are members of the ICMM: its Principles and their associated Performance Expectations provide member companies like ours with a framework for performance, particularly: